Search

 Bloods and chest x-ray.

-Virology for MERS CoV- this is done at the public health laboratory, so before you send it (not in any chutes), you need to have liased with your local virology or microbiology service.
+Virology for MERS CoV- this is done at the public health laboratory, so before you send it (not in any chutes), you need to have liaised with your local virology or microbiology service.
 If this result is negative, you can be confident the patient doesn’t have MERS.

 Management:

-supportive, with excellent isolation care.
+Supportive, with excellent isolation care.

 Isolation: respiratory isolation with PPE, including a long sleeve gown, eye protection, gloves and an FFP3 respirator for suspected, possible, presumptive or confirmed cases.